If you want your website to engage your audience, monitor your Bounce Rate and make adjustments to improve it.

-The extent visitors stay on your site is directly correlated with the likelihood of converting visitors to leads and customers.
-When someone clicks away after viewing a single page, it usually indicates your site failed to engage that visitor.
+The extent visitors engage with your site is directly correlated with the likelihood of converting visitors to leads and customers.
+When someone clicks away after viewing a single page, it often indicates your site failed to engage that visitor.

 Bounce rate, expressed as a percentage, measures the ratio of one-page visits to total visits.
-Low bounce rates are almost always a positive indicator.
+Low bounce rates are usually a positive indicator.

 Where do I check my Bounce Rate?

-You can check your Bounce Rate in Google Analytics.
-Now I assume you have heard of Google Analytics or perhaps have your site already integrated with it, but have you been checking your Bounce Rate?
+You can review bounces in Google Analytics.
+Now, I assume you have heard of Google Analytics and have installed Google’s tracking code, but have you been monitoring your bounce rate?

 If not, let me tell you where to check it.

 - Click on Behavior > Site Content > All Pages

 There, you will see your site-wide bounce rate as well as the rate for individual pages and posts.

 But what does it mean?

 Let’s simplify it.